jsolly/awesome-django-blog/README.md

 - Open Graph protocol compliant social media sharing for beautiful share cards (LinkedIn, Twitter, Facebook, Instagram, Reddit, etc)
 - Smart and powerful Global search so you can find any blog post with a keyword search.
 - Display site visitors in a web map
-- Portfolio page with testimonials, contact me, Web vitals, and more!
 - Light and Dark Theme that automatically switch based on user's current system theme.
 - Blog reading time so viewers can estimate how long it will take them to read a post.
 - Atom and RSS feed so users can subscribe to your latest blog posts.